d347h-eth/indexer-public/docs/focus-mode.md

 - Use standard runtime flags as needed (eg. `CATCHUP`, `MASTER`, `ENABLE_WEB_SOCKET`, `DO_BACKGROUND_WORK`).
 Focus mode does not require changes to them.
 - Optional: if you want a very quiet local run, disable optional subsystems (`DO_KAFKA_WORK=0`, `DO_KAFKA_STREAM_WORK=0`, `DO_ELASTICSEARCH_WORK=0`), but it’s not required for focus.
+- Transactions persistence under focus:
+  - Realtime (single-block jobs): transactions are cached to Redis for attribution/perf, but not written to DB.
+  - Backfill (multi-block jobs): transactions are not written to DB.
+  - If you need DB rows only for focus‑relevant transactions, enable `FOCUS_PERSIST_RELEVANT_TX=1`.
+The indexer will post‑gating insert only transactions that belong to focus events’ transactions.

 ## File Touchpoints (for reference)